Motorcycle Loans for Bad Credit

 Upgrade

 If you need to stretch out your bike payments over a period of several years, consider getting a loan with Upgrade.
-Upgrade offers the longest repayment periods of any lender on this list, and it also allows for co-borrowers.
+Upgrade offers the longest repayment periods of any lender on this list, up to 84 months, and it also allows for co-borrowers.
+That can lower your monthly payment, although it will increase the total cost of the loan.

 Upstart

-Borrowers with very bad credit can still qualify for a loan with Upstart thanks to its unusually low credit score requirement of 300.
+Borrowers with very bad credit might still be able to qualify for a loan with Upstart, as some of the platform’s lending partners don’t have a hard minimum credit score requirement.
 You won’t have to sacrifice getting quality customer service, either — 99% of LendingTree users recommend Upstart.

 Read our expert Upstart personal loan review.